virtualnitish/leetcode/foundation/graph.md

     while stack:
         node = stack.pop()
-        if node not in visited:
+        if node not in visited: # Essential check visited.add(node)
-            visited.add(node)
             result.append(node)
             for neighbor in adj_list[node]: